 “This is only an issue,” he notes, “so far as we know in the states that legalized cannabis for recreational use a couple of years ago [ Colorado, Washington, Oregon], but it is an important one there.
 Something similar can be expected in states where recreational sales have just begun or are about to begin – Nevada, California, Massachusetts.”

 In all three states that first legalized marijuana, “the advent of the legal retail sale of marijuana is correlated with increases in collision claim frequency,” according to a 2017 report from the Highway Loss Data Institute.

 Even with all these factors at play, no one wants to pay more than they have to for car insurance – especially when it feels like it went up for no reason.

 You don’t have to just accept your new increased auto premium rate.
 There’s a few things you can do, like consider increasing your deductible, or when it makes sense, opting for liability rather than full coverage.

 But one of the best ways to save on car insurance is to keep shopping around.
-There’s plenty of competition for your auto insurance dollars, so it could pay well to shop around and find a better deal.
+There’s plenty of competition for your auto insurance dollars, so it could pay well to shop around and switch car insurance companies to find a better deal.
 This doesn’t have to be time-consuming experience it used to be.